espressif/esp-idf/docs/en/api-reference/system/ulp_macros.rst

-Programming ULP FSM coprocessor using C macros (legacy)
+Programming ULP FSM Coprocessor Using C Macros (Legacy)
 =======================================================

 In addition to the existing binutils port for the {IDF_TARGET_NAME} ULP coprocessor, it is possible to generate programs for the ULP FSM coprocessor by embedding assembly-like macros into an {IDF_TARGET_NAME} application.
 Here is an example how this can be done::